praxis/praxis/reference/resource-definitions.md

 #### Params

-In Praxis actions, `params` come from both the action path (route) and from the query string.
+In Praxis actions, the `params` stanza is used to describe incoming parameters that can be found in both the action path (route) or the query string.
 In case of name conflicts, parameters in the path always take precedence over parameters in the query string.

 You can define the expected structure of URL and query string parameters by using the `params` method with a block.
 Use the standard Attributor::Struct